“An ounce of prevention is worth a pound of cure” - Benjamin Franklin

 Source: Carl L. Pritchard, Risk Management Concepts & Guidance (5th ed.) pg.
 4-5; 2015 Taylor & Francis Group LLC, Boca Raton, FL, USA

-These processes are primarily focused on project management rather than being specifically designed for event management, but the steps are fully applicable to the event context and a good starting point when planning out your risk management.
+These processes are primarily focused on project management rather than being designed for events, but the steps are applicable to the event context and a good starting point when starting your risk management journey.

-Looking for a process directly applicable to your challenges as an event planner?
-Then look to Eventeducation.com who offer a useful guide on developing an event risk management plan for events in just six steps:
+If you're looking for a process directly applicable to event planning then you could check out Eventeducation.com.
+They offer a guide to developing an event risk management plan in six steps:

 The process you follow will vary depending on the nature of your event and what works best for you and your team.
-But the key to fast response to “unexpected” accidents and issues is that you have followed a robust risk management process.
-If you put the work into developing this robust process, no problem you face during your event will be totally unexpected and you’ll have a plan for effectively dealing with the issue that you and all your event workforce can follow.
+But the key to a fast response to accidents and issues is following a robust risk management process.
+If you put the work into developing this process, you and your team will be able to react quickly and minimize the impact of even the most unlikely or unexpected incident.

-Hint: spending a little more time identifying hazards and their associated risks, then mitigating them, could save you a lot of critical time when dealing with them during your event – something as simple as a “wet floor” or “low ceiling” sign could free up your medical support crew to respond to serious injuries.
+Hint: spending a little more time identifying hazards and their associated risks, then putting controls in place to manage them, could save you a lot of critical time when dealing with them during your event.
+Something as simple as a “wet floor” or “low ceiling” sign could prevent your attendees (who may be too busy having fun to be fully aware of their surroundings) from suffering an injury.

 Hint: an experienced security consultant will be able to identify potential weaknesses in a venue’s security or anticipate crowd behavior so that you’re ready and able to respond to threats, should they arise.

-Hint: it might not only be how you respond to accidents, customer service failures, etc., but also how you communicate your side of the story that determines whether your event’s brand is damaged by an accident or failure.
+Hint: it might not only be how you respond to accidents, customer complaints, etc., but also how you communicate that determines whether your event’s brand is damaged by an accident or failure.

-We’ve covered the areas you need to take a good look at when assessing the risks at your event, but it’s important to remember that every event has its nuances and one size doesn’t fit all.
-You must consider all the idiosyncrasies that relate to that particular event when developing your risk management plan.
+We’ve covered the areas you need to take a good look at when assessing the risks at your event, but it’s important to remember that every event has its own nuances so one size doesn’t fit all.
+You must consider all the idiosyncrasies of each individual event when developing risk management plans.

 The nature of the event – A town fair catering to local families, with opportunities to dunk local identities and indulge your children with sweet treats and face painting, involves very different risks to a sporting event, a festival catering to an adult audience or rock concerts where alcohol is served.

 Location of the event – Our town fair across the street from the local firehouse and police station involves very different preparation to a ski race or freestyle event at a ski resort many miles from a hospital or EMT assistance.
-But the ski resort event may require less effort to prepare for injuries because the resort will have ski patrol on hand and protocols in place for getting injured people to hospital.
+But the ski resort event may actually require fewer medical responders to be employed if the resort has trained ski patrols that they are happy to assign to your event.

-Size of the event venue – An event like the Olympics or a lengthy cycle race, spread across many venues, will involve much more complicated risk management than a small single venue event like a local folk music festival.
+Size of the event venue – An event like the Olympics or a lengthy cycle race, spread across many locations, will involve more complicated risk management and more strategic oversight than a small single venue event like a local folk music festival.

 Size of the event / crowd – It might be a surprise to hear that some experts suggest “crowds are not of themselves a risk to public safety.”
 But a recent article in Perspectives in Public Health makes an important distinction.
 It suggests that it is the movement of crowds that create safety risks.
 So, risk mitigation with respect to crowds is related to the ease of movement your venue allows and the space your crowd will have to move in.
-Reducing crowd density within your venue can greatly reduce risk of injury for your event and enhance the attendee experience.
+Abiding by maximum numbers at enclosed venues and having removable barriers at thoroughfare pinch-points can reduce risk of injury by managing crowd flow and density.

 Communication – Ease of communication is essential when it comes to responding to incidents.
-In short: the quicker you can inform the right people of an issue, the quicker it can be addressed.
-Therefore, as part of risk management planning, it’s very important to address how to counter any factors that might impede communication, from incompatible communication approaches between suppliers to insufficient means of communication.
-Something as simple as ensuring that staff at all entrances are aware of crowd size might avoid overcrowding-related risks, for instance.
+In short: the faster you inform the right people of an issue, the faster it can be addressed.
+Therefore, as part of risk management planning, it’s important to identify any factors that may impede communication, from incompatible communication methods between suppliers to insufficient means of communication.
+Something as simple as ensuring that staff at all entrances can be kept up to date with crowd numbers and schedule changes can make a world of difference.

 Transport – for larger events the way you get attendees from point A to point B can be a key to reduced risk and a more enjoyable experience.
 As an example, a park and ride system might reduce congestion around entrance ways and allow for safer and more efficient entry to your event.

-Weather – from extreme events, like hurricanes, that can mean your event can’t go ahead, to the likelihood of rain or anticipated temperatures, weather can be an important risk factor in event planning.
-Hot weather could mean offering free water and shaded areas to avoid issues with heat exhaustion.
-But it could also necessitate cutting the grass at your event one more time to reduce the likelihood of fire from discarded cigarettes.
+Weather – from extreme events, like hurricanes, that can mean your event can’t go ahead, to rain or heat, the weather can be an important risk factor.
+Hot weather could mean offering free water and shaded areas to avoid heat exhaustion.
+The most important element in your planning is knowing ahead of time how and who you need to make the tough decisions in the heat of the moment, what information they will need and how each decision will be implemented.

-Volunteers – Well trained volunteers can help mitigate a wide range of risks, but it is essential they are prepared for emergencies and know how to respond efficiently.
-They might not need to respond fully but they need to know how to call on the right people.
+Volunteers – Well trained volunteers can help mitigate a wide range of risks, but it is essential that they are prepared for emergencies and know how to respond appropriately.
+They might not be able to resolve issues themselves, but they need to know what to do in the moment, who to contact and how to contact that person in a secure way.

 Emergency services – Responding to accidents and incidents is what these people do.
 Their expertise is invaluable.
 But your challenge is to ensure you have enough emergency service help and a way to call on them quickly in times of need.